-- A list of water quality-limited (impaired and threatened) waters still requiring total maximum daily loads (TMDLs), pollutants causing the impairment, and priority ranking for TMDL development (including waters targeted for TMDL development within the next 2 years) - A description of the methodology used to develop the list - A description of the data and information used to identify waters, including a description of the existing and readily available data and information used - A rationale for any decision to not use any existing and readily available data and information - Any other reasonable information requested by EPA, such as demonstrating good cause for not including a water or waters on the list
+- A list of water quality-limited (impaired and threatened) waters still requiring TMDL(s), pollutants causing the impairment and priority ranking for TMDL development (including waters targeted for TMDL development within the next two years). - A description of the methodology used to develop the list. - A description of the data and information used to identify waters, including a description of the existing and readily available data and information used. - A rationale for any decision to not use any existing and readily available data and information. - Any other reasonable information requested by EPA, such as demonstrating good cause for not including a water or waters on the list.